Do You Need a Deed to Sell a House in Texas?

 What is the Difference Between a Title and a Deed?

-In real estate, knowing the difference between a title and a deed is key.
+Knowing the difference between a title and a deed is key in real estate.
 A title shows legal ownership of real property.
-It means you have the right to use, control, and transfer the property.
+It means you can use, control, and transfer the property.
 A deed is a document that transfers ownership from one person to another.
 In Texas, deeds are vital for property ownership transfer.

 - Title: Shows the owner’s legal rights to the property.